 Reason #4 – You can build a community

-The point on this one is the word of mouth and level of interactivity makes social media marketing more efficient and effective compared to other methods.
+The point on this one is that word of mouth and level of interactivity make social media marketing more efficient and effective compared to other methods.
 Netizens can recommend your brand to their friends, colleagues, and relatives easily by sending the link to your account to them.
 Some people when they see worth-sharing posts from your page, they will do so.

-When you have your promos which involves liking and sharing, and people find it interesting, they will participate and not notice that they help you build your brand on the Internet.
+When you have your promos that involve liking and sharing, and people find it interesting, they will participate and not notice that they help you build your brand on the Internet.
 Simply, you have to be creative with your techniques.

 Reason #5 – Social platforms are intuitive to use

 Do you wonder why even kids can use different social media accounts?
 It is because the system is not complicated thus making these social media accounts very easy to navigate and to use.